vividcab/MAAProjectTemplateFromM9A/docs/en_us/manual/newbie.md

 The game must run at **1280x720 resolution** inside the emulator.
 Configure this in the emulator's display settings.
 Incorrect resolution is a common cause of recognition failures.

+>[!WARNING]
+>
+> Note that after changing the resolution, the simulator homepage should be horizontal (tablet version), do not select vertical (mobile version)!

 ### 7. Pip settings (Windows)

 Content in `config/pip_config.json` :